- Medical Care & Support

 If you are considering radiation therapy, you must first meet with a radiation oncologist to see if radiation therapy is right for you.
 During your first visit, your doctor will evaluate your need for radiation therapy and its likely results.
 This includes reviewing your current medical problems, past medical history, past surgical history, family history, medications, allergies and lifestyle.
 The doctor will also perform a physical exam to assess the extent of your disease and judge your general physical condition.
 You may also be seen by a nurse.

 After reviewing your medical tests, including CT scans, MRI scans and PET scans, and completing a thorough examination, your radiation oncologist will discuss with you the potential benefits and risks of radiation therapy and answer your questions.
-For a list of questions that you may want to ask, please see the section "What Questions Should I Ask My Doctor?"

 To be most effective, radiation therapy must be aimed precisely at the same target or targets each and every time treatment is given.
 The process of measuring your body and marking your skin to help your team direct the beams of radiation safely and exactly to their intended locations is called simulation.